The Victoria Tunnel is an award-winning attraction accessible from here in the Ouseburn Valley.

 The Ouseburn Trust operates tours of the Tunnel, offering visitors the chance to find out how it was constructed and even listen out for the wagons full of coal heading for the Tyne!

 As a neighbouring venue, our cafe has a special offer for visitors to this local attraction.
-Simply visit us before or after your tour* to enjoy a slice of premium cake and a hot drink of your choice for £5.
+Simply visit us before or after your tour* and enjoy 10% off delicious food and drinks.

 To redeem, please show your Tunnel ticket when placing your order.